astropy/astropy-workshop/00-Install_and_Setup/README.md

 operating system: https://conda.io/projects/conda/en/latest/user-guide/install/index.html.
 Please be sure to install a **64-bit version** of Miniconda to ensure all packages work correctly.

+(On native Windows, you might also need [additional compilers](https://github.com/conda/conda-build/wiki/Windows-Compilers), although this should not be necessary in WSL).

 ## 2. Open the conda command prompt